 Three types of activities are offered through the Better Living for Texas program: (1) “Back to Basic” is a class about meal planning on a budget and food safety; (2) “Get the Facts” is a class about food and nutrition guidelines, including serving size, sodium and fat content, and nutrition labels; and (3) “Walk Across Texas” is an 8-week program that encourages people to walk in groups and complete 830 miles (the distance across Texas).

 Check out their monthly newsletters for recipes and healthy tips.
-BLT newsletter for September
+There is an English and Spanish option available.
+For BLT newsletters click here

 Each week Community Health Club of San Angelo posts a Working on Wellness (WOW) newsletter that provides fitness and health facts, tips for exercising, a healthy recipe and more.
 Click here to read the current WOW newsletter

 Tips on maintaining weight loss

 Keep up your intake of fruits and veggies.
 Don't ignore fruits and veggies!
 Produce is a great snack option at only 25 calories per average half-cup serving.
 Plus, eating all that disease-preventing, healthy roughage helps fill you up.

 Consistency pays.
 Tell yourself that no matter what, you’ll work out today, even if it’s just for 10 minutes.
 You don’t have to be perfect – just being active every day will reinforce the idea that exercise is a habit worth your time.